Symmetry protected topological phases under decoherence: Introduction

 In \secref{sec:field_theory}, we evaluate both the type-I and type-II strange correlators using effective field theory descriptions for generic $1d$ and $2d$ SPT states.
 In this formalism, the strange correlators of decohered SPT states at the $d$ spatial dimension reduce to the ordinary correlation functions in the space-time of the boundary of the SPT state, and the two opposite boundaries are coupled by interactions in the selected channel.

-In \secref{sec:doubled}, we map a decohered SPT mixed state into a pure state in the doubled Hilbert space using the so-called Choi-Jamiołkowski isomorphism \cite{JAMIOLKOWSKI1972, CHOI1975}.
+In \secref{sec:doubled}, we provide a general definition and formalism of symmetry-protected topological ensembles (SPT ensembles): we map a mixed state density matrix into a pure state in the doubled Hilbert space using the so-called Choi-Jamiołkowski isomorphism \cite{JAMIOLKOWSKI1972, CHOI1975}.
+Then a nontrivial SPT ensemble is mapped to a nontrivial pure quantum state in the doubled Hilbert space.
 We also argue that the type-II strange correlator can be viewed as a tool to decode the key information of a quantum state transmitted through a noisy channel.

 In \secref{sec:measure}, we establish the relation between the type-I strange correlators and more general non-local order parameters, such as the string-order parameter in the Haldane phase, showing that the type-I strange correlators provide an upper-bound for non-local order parameters.
 We also propose a method to experimentally probe the type-I strange correlator.